Attack of the Mutant Camels

 Attack of the Mutant Camels is a surrealist video game written by Jeff Minter and released for the Commodore 64 and Atari 8-bit computers in 1983 by Minter's Llamasoft.
 The horizontally scrolling shooter is similar to the Atari 2600 game The Empire Strikes Back (1982), with AT-AT walkers replaced by giant camels.
-Confusingly, a very different game from Jeff Minter's Gridrunner series was also released in the US under the name Attack of the Mutant Camels.
+The title was also used for the U.S. release of an unrelated game from Minter's Gridrunner series.

 Llamasoft released a sequel, Revenge of the Mutant Camels, in 1984.